 You likely can’t explain exactly why you feel a certain way about a product – but you ‘know in your heart’ that it’s something that you are interested in.

 Apple is a master of this strategy.
-As is Coke, Nike… and any number of leading businesses who have purposefully chosen to elevate their brands to something more than just features and benefits.
+So is Coke, Nike… and any number of leading businesses who have purposefully chosen to elevate their brands to something more than simply features and benefits.

 eBay created this web promo around a very simple idea – they wanted to associate their brand with happiness.
 The sound of the doorbell means ‘something from Ebay just arrived – yippee!!!”

-Good marketing doesn’t have to be any more complicated than this.
+Good marketing doesn’t need to be any more complicated than this.

-So the next time you start a video project, before you start brainstorming concepts and building a laundry list of features and benefits, ask yourself this simple questions first:
+So the next time you start a video project, before you start brainstorming concepts and building a laundry list of features and benefits to include in your video, ask yourself this simple questions first:

 How do I want the viewer to feel after they watch my video?